the plan for the future

 14 April 2022 (latest revision: 2 June 2022)

 Two decades ago, when I was discussing negative interest rates on a message board, someone asked me a question.
 Why would anyone lend me money without interest?
 I may not pay it back.
 You cannot trust strangers.
 At the time, I did not have the answer.
 This question touches on a core requirement for interest-free money and negative interest rates.
 It can only happen if there is a high level of trust in the borrowers and the currency.

 At first glance, there is little difference between negative interest rates and inflation.
 Both reduce your purchasing power over time, and in doing so, they can help keep money circulating in the economy.
 There is, however, one difference of importance.
 Negative interest rates signal trust in money, while inflation promotes distrust.
 The strongest currencies have the lowest interest rates.
 That is why interest rates are low in Denmark and high in Turkey.

-The article named Saving the Economy and Restoring Financial Sanity explains that interest is a price paid for distrust.
+The article named Saving the Economy and Restoring Financial Sanity explains that is the price paid for distrust.
 Money is loaned into existence by a financial institution that charges interest.
 If the interest rate is 5% and there is € 100 in circulation, borrowers must return € 105.
 But there is only € 100.
 The extra € 5 has to come from somewhere.
 Otherwise, the financial system could be in jeopardy.
 That is a reason why central banks print money.
-And printing money promotes inflation.

 Usury is the price paid for distrust.
 You cannot force creditors to accept negative interest rates.
-They must do so willingly, otherwise they will dispose of the currency and the currency will collapse.
+They must trust the currency enough to do so willingly, otherwise the currency can collapse.
 Many countries are not ready for Natural Money.
-The level of social trust in their societies is too low.
-They have to fix that issue first.
+The level of trust in their societies and currencies is too low.